rmsrosa/nbbinder/docs/source/Usage.md

 # Usage

+## Indexing the collection of notebooks

+In order to be processed, each notebook in the collection should start with an *index*, which is to be identified by a certain regular expression ending with a dash:

+> `index-notebookname.ipynb`.

+The main types of indices are the following:

+- `'dd-notebookname.ipynb'`, where `'d'` is any decimal from 0 to 9;
+- `'dd.dd-notebookname.ipynb'`, where `'d'` is as above;
+- `'AX.-notebookname.ipynb'`, where `'A'` is the uppercase letter `'A'` and `'X'` is any uppercase letter, from `A` to `Z`;
+- `'AX.dd-notebookname.ipynb'`, where the keys are as above;
+- `'BX.-notebookname.ipynb'`, where `'B'` is the upper case letter `'B'` and `'X'` is as above; or
+- `'BX.dd-notebookname.ipynb'`, where the symbols are as above.

+The filenames go through a regular expressions matching operator and specific groups are extracted from them, as separated by the first dot.

+- When the first group is `'00'`, the notebook appears in the beginning and is not numbered.
+It is for the **Front Matter**, e.g *Cover page*, *Copyright page*, *Dedication page*, *Epigraph*, *Table of Contents*, *Foreword*, *Preface*, *Acknowlegdments*, and so on.
+- When the first group is from `'10'` to `'99'`, it is for the **Body** of the book, with the first group representing the chapter number and the second group, the section number.
+Except when the second group is either the empty string '' or `'00'`, in which cases there is no section number.
+These are useful for defining a *Part* of the book and an *Introduction to the Chapter*, respectively.
+Notice that the empty string '' comes before `'00'`.
+- When the first group starts with `'A'`, it is assumed to be for an **Appendix**, in which the second letter `'X'` is the letter of the Appendix.
+The second group functions as the section of the Appendix, with the same exceptions as above in the cases in which the second group is either `''` or `'00'`.
+- When the first group starts with `'B'`, the notebook appears at the end and is not numbered.
+It is for the non-numbered part of the **Back Matter**, such as  *Endnotes*, *Copyright permissions*, *Glossary*, *Bibliography*, *Index*, and so on.

+The Table of Contents and the navigators follow the lexicographical order, so `''` < `'dd'` < `'AX'` < `'BX'`, for instance.

+Two further types of indices are used when it is desired to insert a notebook in between other notebooks.
+In this case, there are two more groups read by the regular expression, one before the first dot and the second before the dash.
+For instance,

+- `'dd.dda-notebookname.ipynb'`, where `'a'` is one or more lower case characters.
+They indicate that this notebook should be renamed as `'dd.dd-notebookname.ipynb'`, and, if there is already a notebook with this index, its section number, along with the section number of subsequent notebooks, should be increased by one.
+- `'dda.dd-notebookname.ipynb'`, where `'a'` is as above, and has a similar effect, but this time for the chapter number.
+- Similarly for `'AXa...'` and `'BXa...'`.

+For more information about the structure of a book, see [Parts of a Book Explained: Front Matter, Body, and Back Matter](https://blog.reedsy.com/front-matter-back-matter-book/).

 ## Cell markers

 The **Table of Contents**, the **headers**, and the **navigators** appear in selected cells in the jupyter notebooks.
 These cells have **markers**, according to their types.